james-haddock/palworld-server-manager/README.md

 The application is built with ASP.NET for the backend and React with Vite for the frontend.
 It uses GraphQL for communication between the frontend and backend.

-The application uses `steamcmd` to download and install the Palworld server software.
+`steamcmd` is used to download and install the Palworld server software.
 It logs in to Steam anonymously, so no Steam account is required.

-The application provides a web-based user interface for managing the server.
+A web-based user interface is provided for managing the server.
 The interface is built with React and Vite, and communicates with the backend via GraphQL.

-The application uses UPnP to automatically configure port forwarding on the user's router, if the router supports UPnP.
+Optional use of UPnP to automatically configure port forwarding on the user's router, if the router supports UPnP.
 This is done using a UPnP library.

-The server settings can be changed through the web interface.
+Server settings can be changed through the web interface.
 The settings are stored in a configuration file, and changes are applied by rebooting the server.

-The application automatically updates the server software by running `steamcmd` with the `app_update` command.
+Automatic software updates can be enabled whenever a new version is released.

-The application automatically backs up the server and save files by copying them to a backup directory at regular intervals.
+Regular automated backups of the server and save files by copying them to a backup directory at regular intervals.

-The application can be accessed remotely from anywhere via the internet.
-This is done using a secure connection.
+The server instance can be accessed remotely from anywhere via the internet.

 ## How to Use